 Words are known to be liars, said writer Clarice Lispector.
-If the explanation of such puzzling technical terms as a “delayed coker” or “sulphur recovery” is a serious challenge for specialists, their interpretation into another language is almost unmanageable.
+If the explanation of puzzling technical terms such as a “delayed coker” or “sulphur recovery” is a serious challenge for specialists, their interpretation into another language is almost unmanageable.
 The Cultures Connection professionals had come up against this kind of vocabulary at RefComm Buenos Aires, a series of conferences, exhibitions and activities related to petroleum that took place between November 5 and 8 at the NH Hotel.
 The result?
 Calm speeches, made understandable for the benefit of the attendees.

-Eight interpreters from Cultures Connection provided a service of simultaneous interpretation English-Spanish and Spanish-English over four complete days for presentations under the most demanding conditions.
+Eight interpreters from Cultures Connection provided a service of simultaneous interpretation in English-Spanish and Spanish-English over four complete days for presentations under the most demanding conditions.
 “To achieve the knowledge that is needed for increased production with lower risks.” was the slogan and the agency did everything in its power to facilitate it.

 The first two days took the form of expert-led training practices that allowed representatives from major oil brands to learn about the trends in oil waste recycling, process optimization, example cases in developed and developing countries, chemical research and the application of new technologies.
-As validation of the hours invested, those present received certificates of attendance.
+As validation for the hours invested, those present received certificates of attendance.

 The last two days saw a technical conference and exhibitions for specialised companies.
 “It was a very complicated subject about refinery and oil, all those present were from businesses in the sector.
 Many approached the interpreters and congratulated them.
 The interpreters were very happy with the feedback”, said Maria, representative of the Cultures Connection Buenos Aires office, who attended the four days of the event to ensure good customer service.